The CMMC Rule is Final & Posted by the DoD

 The CMMC 2.0 Framework Levels:

-In our recent webinar, “How to Streamline CMMC 2.0 Compliance,” we outlined what manufacturers need to be CMMC 2.0 compliant, Including how to budget for it and when.
+In our webinar, “How to Streamline CMMC 2.0 Compliance,we outlined what manufacturers need to be CMMC 2.0 compliant, including how to budget for it and when.
 The big takeaway is that CMMC 2.0 is necessary for all organizations in the DoD’s supply chain that handle Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).

 © Datanomix & Carbide.
 All Rights Reserved.

 If you’re curious about your software vendors, CMMC 2.0 is necessary for all vendors in the DoD’s supply chain that handle FCI and CUI, whether in the cloud or on-premise.
-If they do touch CUI, ask them if they comply with the 110 requirements of DFARS 252.204-7012 / NIST SP 800-171 and if they have any third-party certifications like SOC-2, ISO-27001, or FedRAMP (if they sell to any Federal agencies).
+If they do touch CUI, ask whether they comply with the 110 requirements of DFARS 252.204-7012/NIST SP 800-171 and whether they have any third-party certifications such as SOC 2, ISO 27001, or FedRAMP (if they sell to any federal agencies).

 The Phased Implementation Timeline: